 Modern (~1930-1959): Minimal design and lack of ornamentation typically accented with narrow window and door casings

-Highlight What YOU Love With Custom Molding
+Highlight What YOU Love With Custom Moulding

 Although every house was built to a certain style, decades (or more) of renovations, alterations, and personalization may have made the structure unidentifiable as any certain style.
 Relax!
 Unless you are performing a historical renovation, you can bring out the character and highlight the features you love with your preferences.
 Reflect your favorite historical period – or design your own.
-Take all the stress out of a complete home restoration with one of our complete molding packages.
+Take all the stress out of a complete home restoration with one of our complete moulding packages.

 Precision Profile Matching

-If you do need an exact profile match, bring a piece of the molding in or contact us to have a tracing done for a precision match to within thousandths of an inch.
+If you do need an exact profile match, bring a piece of the moulding in or contact us to have a tracing done for a precision match to within thousandths of an inch.
 With K & S Moulding on your side, we make it easy to get the results you want!

 For all your residential, commercial, and historical wainscoting, wall trim, and architectural accent needs, contact K & S Moulding: 301-750-4540.
 We offer fast turnaround and complete whole home construction and restoration packages.
 Bulk jobsite delivery is available, as well.
 Please call for details.